Water:

 I used to go to the water machines every day it seemed like!
 For 10 cents a gallon I could get purified water that was sodium free.
 On a bad day I paid 25 cents a gallon for purified, sodium free water.
 Whatever your choice, I suggest splurging when it comes to water.
 Nepenthes are forgiving plants when grown in unfavorable conditions, so give 'em a break and get them some decent water.

 I was told by a grower that anything below 100 ppm of dissolved salts is okay for Nepenthes.
 Some people are lucky to live in areas where there water is great and don't need any special treatment.
 The best choice is rain water or reverse osmosis water where available.
 Some homes have those filters already installed, or you can buy aftermarket add-ons.
 Other options include distilled water which you can buy at the store for about .75 cents a gallon.
 And then there's always the water machines.
 Some water machines give you a choice of drinking water of purified water.
 I always go with purified water.
 I've heard that some water companies at some salt or whatever to drinking water to make it tastier.
 If you're not sure, contact the water business and ask them how many ppm's of salts are in their water.
 And finally, hose water usually has too many minerals and salts in it to be real effective.
-Salts will begin to accumulate on the leaves and the top of the soil.
-The moss will get mineral build up and not stay green.
+Salts will begin to accumulate and the moss will get mineral build up and not stay green.
 Green sphagnum moss is a sign of good, healthy soil.
 Nepenthes can tolerate hard water for a while but growth will be deformed and the plant will suffer.
 Since carnivorous plants require a lot of water these extra salts could be damaging if used over time.

 Homepage